jamiegist/tarot/README.md

 # Daily Tarot Reader
 Daily tarot reading application built with React.
 User asks a question and then draws three cards for their reading.
+Please note: tarot readings are symbolic and open to interpretation, thus not meant to be taken literally.

+In Progress:
+- Adding meanings to each card for interpretation.

 Future Features:
-- Add meaning functionality to tarot cards for more thorough interpretation.
+- Add card reversals & meanings.
 - Implement URL hosting to make it a full-fledged webpage.

 Resources: